-0 / Project Scoping, Packaging, and Investment Mobilization External SBDM Appointment of service provider to do a full assessment, mapping, and information packaging of heritage assets.
-With tourism potential in the Sarah Baartman district and costing for infrastructure upgrade requirements. , 24 th May High Evaluation Report was prepared to be sent to adjudication committee.
-Project Scoping, Packaging, and Investment Mobilization External BCRM Appointment of service provider to supply deliver and install taxi and runway lights in Somerset East aerodrome.
-Virtual Meeting 25 th May High Evaluation report was completed and sent to adjudication committee.
-Project Scoping, Packaging, and Investment Mobilization External BCRM Appointment of service provider to do a full assessment, evaluation, and costing of the Boschberg Tourism Hub.
-Virtual Meeting 25 th May High Recommendation report to be sent to the CEO.
-Project Scoping, Packaging, and Investment Mobilization External DTIC DTIC and CDA had discussions on various interventions needed in the Physical meeting at CDA / SBDM 25 th May High DTIC is interested in ensuring more funding and projects reach the SBDM area.
-CDA seen as instrumental in potential roll-out.
-DTIC will district to enhance investments explore opportunities for projects and funding.
+Developmen ( Agency -

+Project Scoping, External SBDM Appointment of Physical 24 th May High Evaluation Report was

+Packaging, and service provider to prepared to be sent to

+Investment do a full assessment, adjudication committee.

+Mobilization mapping, and

+information

+packaging of

+heritage assets.

+With tourism

+potential in the

+Sarah Baartman

+district and costing

+for infrastructure

+upgrade

+requirements.

+Project Scoping, External BCRM Appointment of Virtual 25 th May High Evaluation report was

+Packaging, and service provider to Meeting completed and sent to

+Investment supply deliver and adjudication committee.

+Mobilization install taxi and -

+runway lights in

+Somerset East

+aerodrome.

+Project Scoping, External BCRM Appointment of Virtual 25 th May High Recommendation report to be

+Packaging, and service provider to Meeting sent to the CEO.

+Investment do a full assessment,

+Mobilization evaluation, and

+costing of the

+Boschberg Tourism

+Hub.

+Project Scoping, External DTIC DTIC and CDA had Physical 25 th May High DTIC is interested in ensuring

+Packaging, and discussions on meeting at more funding and projects

+Investment various CDA / SBDM reach the SBDM area.
+CDA

+Mobilization interventions seen as instrumental in

+needed in the potential roll-out.
+DTIC will

+district to enhance investments explore opportunities for projects and funding.
 Project Scoping, Packaging, and Investment Mobilization External ECDC SMME support and Export Facilitation Physical meeting 26 th May Medium Presentation of Business development facilitation program and share information.
 Project Scoping, Packaging, and Investment Mobilization External Sundays River Valley LM Meeting between CDA and SRVM Physical meeting at CDA / SBDM 26 th May High Discussion with the MM and SMME Coordinator on the potential Sand Mining / Glass Manufacturing facility.
 Also, for SRVM based on the SLA to advise on other projects or assistance needed.
 Investment Mobilization External DEDEAT Meeting between DEDEAT and CDA Physical meeting at CDA / SBDM 31 st May High DEDEAT engaged CDA to find and discuss potential projects for investment.
 Most importantly to understand from the Provincial Investment Committee perspective the challenges experienced in attracting investment to the SBDM area.
 Project Scoping, Packaging, and Investment Mobilization External Ndlambe municipality Council meeting Physical meeting 31 st May High Provide information about China trip and potential opportunities.
 Project Scoping, Packaging, and Investment Mobilization External BASI IT Solutions and Zhejiang CloudNeedle Information Technology SMME support Online meeting 2 nd June Medium Facilitation and support, discuss the preparation of SBDM summit and potential pilot project scope and options